-The six years between Fish’s last album ‘13th Star’ and his brand new work, ‘A Feast Of Consequences’, was a turbulent time for the singer.
+The six years between Fish’s album ‘13th Star’ and his last release ‘A Feast Of Consequences’, was a turbulent time for the singer.
 Health problems with his vocal cords and a disastrous marriage led the singer into a period of major reassessment.
 Travelling solo to places such as Costa Rica, Cuba and Vietnam, coupled with a number of intimate tours of the UK and Europe, reignited Fish’s imagination and a new album started to take shape.

 Produced by Calum Malcolm (The Blue Nile/Prefab Sprout) and opening with the eleven-minute epic ‘Perfume River’, it’s apparent from the very start that with ‘A Feast Of Consequences’, Fish has crafted a truly special album, possibly the finest of his long and illustrious career.

 The title track, ‘A Feast Of Consequences’ brings many of Fish’s lyrical concerns together.
 Inspired by a quote by Robert Louis Stevenson – “Everybody, soon or late, sits down to a banquet of consequences” – which Fish discovered in a book by Richard Heinberg called ‘The Party’s Over’, it chimes perfectly with much of the reading Fish was doing about dwindling world resources, global warming, socio politics and the environment in general while writing the album.